 Your hands and forearms are what connect your body to the pull-up bar, and so you’ll need and build a strong grip.
 Being able to hold and stabilize your entire body weight through multiple sets of work will get your hands and forearms accustomed to handling intense loads — without giving your body all the additional strain that, say, heavy deadlifts would give you.

-The short answer?
-Everyone who has access to overhead bodyweight movement and wants to create some serious upper body strength.
 There are also sports-specific and day-to-day reasons you might want to start thinking about integrating pull-ups into your routine if they’re not already there.

 All strength and power athletes are typically interested in similar things: building serious upper body strength, increasing midline stability, improving grip strength, and enhancing overhead stability.